 Specialist Training for Employees

-The compliance team at Swift keep under review the level of particularly vulnerable customers and take action where it is considered appropriate to the needs of customers that a specific team of Senior Financial Managers becomes a team designated to deal with all customers who are identified as particularly classification of “Particularly Vulnerable”
+The compliance team at Swift monitor particularly vulnerable customers and will recommend where it is considered appropriate; that a selection of specialised Senior Financial Managers become designated to deal with all customers who are identified as particularly classification of “Particularly Vulnerable”

 The business has identified that individuals within the following groups may be classified as particularly vulnerable: